XRPLF/clio/CONTRIBUTING.md

 # Add the changed code
 git add <paths to add>

-# Add a folded commit message (so you can squash them later)
+# Add a [FOLD] commit message (so you remember to squash it later)
 # while also signing it with your GPG key
 git commit -S -m "[FOLD] Your commit message"

 # And finally push your changes
 git push
 ```

 ## After code review
-Last but not least, when your PR is approved you still have to `Squash and merge` your code.
+When your PR is approved and ready to merge, use `Squash and merge`.
-Luckily there is a button for that towards the bottom of the PR's page on github.
+The button for that is near the bottom of the PR's page on GitHub.

-> **Important:** Please leave the automatically generated link to PR in the subject line **and** in the description field please add `"Fixes #ISSUE_ID"` (replacing `ISSUE_ID` with yours).
+> **Important:** Please leave the automatically-generated mention/link to the PR in the subject line **and** in the description field add `"Fix #ISSUE_ID"` (replacing `ISSUE_ID` with yours) if the PR fixes an issue.
 > **Note:** See [issues](https://github.com/XRPLF/clio/issues) to find the `ISSUE_ID` for the feature/bug you were working on.

 # Style guide
 This is a non-exhaustive list of recommended style guidelines.
-These are not always strictly enforced and serve as a way to keep the codebase coherent rather than a set of _thou shalt not_ commandments.
+These are not always strictly enforced and serve as a way to keep the codebase coherent.

 ## Formatting
-All code must conform to `clang-format` version 10, unless the result would be unreasonably difficult to read or maintain.
+Code must conform to `clang-format` version 10, unless the result would be unreasonably difficult to read or maintain.
 To change your code to conform use `clang-format -i <your changed files>`.

 ## Avoid